 If your child's application for a place at the school is unsuccessful, you will be informed why admission was refused and given information about the process for hearing appeals.
 Appeals are administered by the Local Authority for this school.
-Parents who wish to appeal against the decision to refuse their child admission, should contact the Local Authority Admissions team on 0121 303 1888 to request an appeal form.
+Parents who wish to appeal against the decision to refuse their child admission should visit www.birmingham.gov.uk/schooladmissions to complete an online appeal form.
 Appeals will be heard by an independent panel.